ObserveRTC/observer-service/README.md

        # drop reports created from outboundRtpPad if their sfuSInkId
        # been not registered by a client
        dropUnmatchedOutboundReports: false
+       # drop reports created from internal inboundRtpPad samples if their counterpart
+       # internal outbound rtp pads are not matched
+       dropUnmatchedInternalInboundReports: false

     # obfuscator component settings
     obfuscator: